0xSMW/aethelyon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on @productboard
+- 🔭 I’m currently working on [Productboard](https://www.productboard.com/)
+- 👨‍💻 I'm a product guy and not so much an engineer, but love Github

 <!--
 **aethelyon/aethelyon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.